 Alternatively, if you’ve previously been billed to an estimated reading and then send us a new reading, there’s a chance your charge will end up being higher than expected (if you’ve used more energy than we predicted).
 This usually means that you’re now being billed correctly, but if something looks wrong, please let us know.

 Submitting regular meter readings is so important because it ensures your account charges are always up to date and accurate, meaning you’ll never get shock bills.
-Submit a meter reading now!
+You can always submit a meter reading in your Octopus account.

 - You’re just using more energy than usual

 Have a think about anything that might’ve changed your household’s energy usage recently.
 Spending more time at home?
 Got a new roommate?
-Got a new jacuzzi?
-Or maybe, it’s just the time of year – in Winter, your bills are likely to be higher as you crank the heating up on chilly nights.
+Or maybe, it’s just the time of year – in winter, your bills are likely to be higher if you’re using the heating more often.

-We’ve got a handy video and written guide for quick and easy ways to save energy (and therefore, save cash and carbon!) around your home.
+We’ve got a handy video and written guide for quick and easy ways to save energy (and cash, and carbon!) around your home.